 Paint Failure and Moisture

-paint failure Let us start with a look at the role of moisture in accelerating paint failure.
+Let us start with a look at the role of moisture in accelerating paint failure.
 Old american houses sit on stone foundations and a poured cement floor; both surfaces are moisture permeable and so the basement is a damp space.
 Winter heating of the home draws the moisture up into the home via chimney effect, and this moisture is then pushed through the sidewalls by positive pressure.
 When this moisture meets the many multiple coats of paint on original clapboards, it can lift the paint of the wood completely as the thickened coating has become impermeable.
 The photograph below (insert is of a Cambridge MA home, built in 1853, shows the various examples of paint failure, including this effect of peeling to bare wood due to moisture transpiration The pervasive visible evidence of alligatored paint is also on view below.
-Alligorating paint on the exterior of a new England style home.
 This effect, so called because the paint takes on the texture of alligator skin, is caused by a thickened coatings inability to flex and breathe as the wood it is applied to contracts and expands with temperature and humidity fluctuates.
 Needless to say, this brittleness causes the coating to fracture then lift and peel.
 The siding pictured reveals past efforts to remove the lifting paint by manually scraping; the scraped edges of the paint have not been sanded smooth leaving a broken finish, and one more prone to additional peeling.
 A common mistake we see when less experienced and informed painters work on older homes is coating incompatibility and intercoat delamination.
 The photograph included below shows latex paint peeling off an older oil based coating; lack of cleaning and preparation of the oil based coating has caused the latex paint to peel in sheets.
 Latex paint is an excellent coating and performs well in most environments, but it sticks through adhesion and so requires a clean and properly sanded or abraded surface.

 Renovation, Repair, and Painting Rule